-Similarities between the above cellular architectures for supervised learning and reinforcement learning are apparent: both correlate local perturbation values π_i , ω_i or v_i with a global scalar index $\hat{\mathcal{E}}$ that encodes the differential effect of the perturbations on the output, and both incrementally update the weights p_i , w_i or v_i accordingly.
+Similarities between the above cellular architectures for supervised learning and reinforcement learning are apparent: both correlate local perturbation values π_i , ω_i or υ_i with a global scalar index $\hat{\mathcal{E}}$ that encodes the differential effect of the perturbations on the output, and both incrementally update the weights p_i , w_i or υ_i accordingly.
 The main difference in reinforcement learning is the additional gating of the correlate product with a global reinforcement signal \hat{r} after temporal filtering.
 For many applications, the extra overhead that this implies in hardware resources is more than compensated by the utility of the reward-based credit assignment mechanism, which does not require an external teacher.
 An example is given below in the case of oversampled A/D conversion.

+3.3.
+Simulation Results

-3.3 System Example: Stable Higher-Order Noise-Shaping Modulation shaping modulator used for oversampled A/D data conversion [37].
-The order-n modulator comprises a cascade of n integrators $x_i(t)$ operating on the difference between the analog input u(t) and the binary modulated output y(t):
+We evaluated both exact gradient and stochastive perturbative embodiments of the reinforcement learning algorithms on an adaptive neural classifier, controlling a higher-order noise-shaping modulator used for oversampled A/D data conversion [30].
+The order-n modulator comprises a cascade of n integrators $x_i(t)$ operating on the difference between the analog input u(t)and the binary modulated output y(t):